lars-t-hansen/Jobanalyzer/README.md

 Normally for this type of thing one would use Go, which is designed for it.
 It may have portability issues to the various systems that we target, however.
-It's not installed on the ML nodes, but we could fix
-this: Fox has go 1.14; Saga has go 1.17 and 1.18.
+It's not installed on the ML nodes or on eg bioint01, but we could fix this: Fox has go 1.14; Saga has go 1.17 and 1.18.

 EasyBuild is itself written in Python with PyPI/pip, which suggests using that stack would be the path of least resistance, modulo the